KampfZomby/Minecraft-Timer-Plugin/README.md

 ## Project Structure

-- `listener/` all features that are waiting for something like someone joinig are here
+- `listener/` all features that are waiting for something like someone joining are here
 - `timer/` includes everything related to the timer
 - `Plugin.java/` main file